-The narrative must be consistent with information in the Application for Funding, financial forms, and other supporting information.

 Asset Inventory and Assessment Narrative Guidance

 The AIA grant provides funding for water and sewer utilities to help address their top three (3) challenges over the next five (5) years.
 Applications are generally prioritized based on the urgency and acuteness of the system’s challenges, and how clearly the applicant demonstrates their ability to execute this project in a way that will effectively address their immediate challenges.